vxtan27/w64dbg/README.md

         </b>
     </summary>

-Use the following options to debug with MSVC:
+Use these options with MSVC:

 |     Option      | MSVC-Optimized |   Debug info level   |
 | --------------- | -------------- | -------------------- |